-Steven Harper leads wilderness hiking workshops & retreats at Esalen Institute in Big Sur, California; Tassajara Zen Center in the Santa Lucia Mountains; Green Gulch Zen Center north of San Francisco; Ojai Foundation in the hills above Ventura, California, and Tribal Ground Circle near Aptos, California.
+Steven Harper leads wilderness hiking workshops & retreats at Esalen Institute in Big Sur, California; Tassajara Zen Center in the Santa Lucia Mountains; Ojai Foundation in the hills above Ventura, California, and Tribal Ground Circle near Aptos, California.
 These programs explore the inner and outer reaches of wilderness through ecopsychology, contemporary awareness practices, and wisdom traditions that encourage aliveness.

 I invite you to join me on a journey and let yourself be touched by the healing beauty of wild nature.
 Now is the time to deepen our connection, understanding, and relationship with the natural world.
 This site shows a schedule of the public workshops I lead, descriptions about these courses, as well as a workshop journal and photos from previous workshops.

-In 2015 I will be offering a variety of workshops and hiking adventures through Esalen, Tassajara, Green Gulch, Ojai Foundation, and Tribal Ground Circle that take advantage of the seasons, nature’s awe inspiring beauty, and a diverse range of co-leaders.
-Programs range from new workshops to old favorites—check them out: 2015 Schedule.
+In 2015 I will be offering a variety of workshops and hiking adventures through Esalen, Tassajara, Ojai Foundation, and Tribal Ground Circle that take advantage of the seasons, nature’s awe inspiring beauty, and a diverse range of co-leaders.
+Programs range from new workshops to old favorites—check them out: 2015 & 2016 Schedule.

 While many of the programs I offer are through Esalen on the Big Sur coast, I also offer workshops at Tassajara Zen Center.
 Tassajara is deep in the Santa Lucia Mountains just east of Big Sur and is the oldest Zen Buddhist monastery outside of Asia.
 Tassajara is a unique extraordinary environment that I highly recommend.

 Most of last year's workshops booked full early with waitlists.
-This year I am offering less programs than ever before — I encourage you to book soon if you are interested in attending a workshop.
+This year I am offering less programs — I encourage you to book soon if you are interested in attending a workshop.
 If you are not able to make a program this year please let a friend know who might be interested.
 Word of mouth is how most people hear about my workshops.
 I appreciate all who have sent friends and family to my programs as well as those of you that keep showing up again and again.

 Answers to most questions about the workshops can be found by reading the description and looking at the FAQ (Frequently Asked Questions) page.
 Please feel free to contact me should you find yourself with specific questions about any of the programs.